accelerated-text/awesome-nlg/README.md

 - [graph-2-text](https://github.com/diegma/graph-2-text) - Graph to sequence implemented in Pytorch combining Graph convolutional networks and opennmt-py.
 - [Image Caption Generator](https://github.com/neural-nuts/image-caption-generator) - A Neural Network based generative model for captioning images using Tensorflow.
 - [PPLM](https://github.com/uber-research/PPLM) - Plug and Play Language Model implementation.
 Allows to steer topic and attributes of GPT-2 models.
+- [Texar](https://github.com/asyml/texar) - Texar is a toolkit aiming to support a broad set of machine learning, especially natural language processing and text generation tasks.
 - [textgenrnn](https://github.com/minimaxir/textgenrnn) - Easily train your own text-generating neural network of any size and complexity on any text dataset with a few lines of code.
 - [Transformers](https://github.com/huggingface/transformers) - State-of-the-art Natural Language Processing for TensorFlow 2.0 and PyTorch.
 - [Summary Generation From Structured Data](https://github.com/akanimax/natural-language-summary-generation-from-structured-data) - For converting information present in the form of structured data into natural language text.